SomeGuyWhoLovesCoding/bc7-encoder/readme.md

 When going to basis universal (which I actually found about very early on in my bc7 compression rabbithole), I saw it as a bulky ass compressed texture transcoder, which does not fit my purpose at all.

+*This tool's based on their ispc code though!*

 It does have bc7f in it, whichh...
 Eh, not really gonna bother.

 bc7f/rdo (as far as I know) is to build yourself whilst it's average efficiency proper bc7 compression code, just with ISPC instead to apparently "speed" up the process.